 RTA frameworks, intraday playbooks, shrinkage governance, and the three-interval-rule discipline that separates a healthy intraday from chronic SL volatility.

-Mix-adjusted AHT, occupancy-contextualised quality, fulfilment reporting, and the diagnostic regression that distinguishes agent factor from system factor — so the right people get coached on the right things.
+Mix-adjusted AHT, occupancy-contextualised quality, fulfilment reporting, and the diagnostics that separate what the agent controls from what the system is doing to them — so the right people get coached on the right things.

-Labour-code compliance, audit-readiness, WFM team design, and a structured capability-build that leaves your team able to run the operation after we step back.
+Labour-code compliance, audit-readiness, WFM team design, and a structured capability-build that leaves your team able to run the operation after I step back.
 No vendor lock-in.
 No perpetual dependency.

-Composite outcomes seen across decades of contact-centre WFM engagements.
+Outcome ranges I have delivered, and continue to deliver, across contact-centre WFM engagements.
 Every engagement is anchored to specific business targets — agreed up front, tracked through delivery, and validated at close.

 Through tighter forecast accuracy, multi-skill scheduling, and disciplined shrinkage governance — without trading SLA away.